MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRunTaskSequence.md

 ## DESCRIPTION

-Starting in version 1906, use this cmdlet to edit the task sequence step **Run Task Sequence**.
+Use this cmdlet to configure an instance of the **Run Task Sequence** task sequence step.

+For more information on this step, see [About task sequence steps: Run Task Sequence](/mem/configmgr/osd/understand/task-sequence-steps#child-task-sequence).

+> [!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).

 ## EXAMPLES